 - The Chessmaster: The entire plot, and the lives of every character within, is controlled by him.

-- Dark Is Not Evil: He wears all black and is associated with the raven, but by all accounts he was a just and kind king, whose disappearance is hinted to have been motivated by his going to protect his kingdom from mystical dangers.
+- Dark Is Not Evil: He wears all black and is associated with the raven, but by all accounts he was a just and kind king (if prone to Disproportionate Retribution), whose disappearance is hinted to have been motivated by his going to protect his kingdom from mystical dangers.

-- The Determinator: Once he sets his mind to something, he does so completely until victory.
+- The Determinator: Once he sets his mind to something, he does so completely until he succeeds.

 - Disproportionate Retribution: The only flaw mentioned, and best illustrated by his conquering of half the country in return for the lack of just punishment of his supposed father's murderers, and his resurrection and torture of Henry Barbatus (a son of a traitor).